This page is an archive of Carlos'

 The MFTMAY short that Carlos produced with Todd Eckert (Control) over ten years ago was a strong, good faith effort to consolidate the emotionally-resonant surrealism of David Lynch and the Pinteresque character study of late Stanley Kubrick.
 Unfortunately, due to poor familiarity with screenwriting principles, overwrought expectations, and some interpersonal difficulties, the final product falls short of the heights achieved by these masters.
 Though the influences are apparent, the content is muddled by inarticulate narrative goals.
-The movie had a runaway budget, so it has great production value, but ultimately it is no wonder why it did not get accepted to the few festivals to which it was submitted, and later, why it became prudent to “cut losses” and cannibalize the footage into a video art piece (The Ontology of Celebrity).
+The movie had a runaway budget, so it has great production value, but ultimately was unsuccessful after completion.
+Later, it became prudent to “cut losses” and cannibalize the footage into a video art piece (The Ontology of Celebrity).

 The strengths of the movie lie in the cinematography (Daniel Ryan), set design (Laurel Hechanova), wardrobe (Veritee Hill, Colleen Wasilewski), score (Dengler) and sound design (Joseph Fraioli, D’atachi).

 Joseph also contributed incredible sound design to the final cue of the MFTMAY Soundtrack, “Violence”.
 Renowned bass clarinetist Ian Mitchell performs throughout the score, enlivening Carlos’ mock orchestra with nimble, human melodies and improvisations.
 You can click on the various links here to listen to each cue of the soundtrack.